1984 (1956 film): Development

-In 1954, Peter Cushing and André Morell starred in a BBC-TV made-for-TV adaptation which was extremely popular with British audiences, leading to the production of the 1956 film version.
+In 1954, Peter Cushing and André Morell starred in a BBC-TV television adaptation which was extremely popular with British audiences, leading to the production of the 1956 film version.
 Donald Pleasence had also appeared in the BBC television version, playing the character of Syme, which for the film was amalgamated with that of Parsons.
 The script was co-written by William Templeton, who had previously adapted the novel for the US Studio One TV series in 1953.
 During the development process, the character O'Brien, the antagonist, was renamed "O'Connor", due to the shared surname of the actor Edmond O'Brien.
 Emmanuel Goldstein is changed to "Kalador".
-Like the earlier film adaption of Animal Farm, 1984 was secretly funded by the Central Intelligence Agency.
+Like the earlier film adaptation of Animal Farm, 1984 was secretly funded by the Central Intelligence Agency.
+The film received a 100,000 dollar subsidy from the U.S. Information Agency.
+Just like the Animal Farm adaptation, the 1984 film altered the book ending.